ayatokura/ai-openscale/wos-monitor-bkpi.md

 1. To start the configuration process, from the **Add monitor** screen, click **KPIs** > **Add KPI**.
 2. Follow the prompts and enter required information.
 When you finish, a summary of your selections is presented for review.
 If you want to change anything, click the **Edit** link for that section, otherwise, save your work.
 3. A summary of your selections is presented for review.
-If you want to change anything, click the **Edit** link for that section.
+If you want to change anything, click the **Edit** icon for that section.
 Otherwise, click **Save** to complete your configuration.

 ### Continue with the interactive tutorial: Add KPIs for the German Credit Risk application monitor